 • Interested applicants should email their cover letter, resume, transcripts with cumulative GPA, writing sample, and contact information for 3 references to [email protected] using the subject line “RE: CRA Trade Policy Intern”.

 • At least one reference should be a current Professor or Academic Advisor familiar with your academic record.
-Pre-written letters of recommendation are not accepted.
 We will contact references directly only for top candidates and only after notifying the intern candidate.

 • No phone calls will be accepted.